 I know that one of those priorities is to deliver the Workforce Plan.
 To deliver improved outcomes for citizens, we need skilled people, led by effective leaders.
 This means attracting talented people from diverse backgrounds into the Civil Service as a great place to work, and giving opportunities for all our people to fulfil their potential.

 To achieve this, we are improving the way we recruit, building clear profession-led career pathways, investing in our leadership, reviewing how we reward our people and focusing on actions to make the Civil Service the most inclusive employer in the UK.
-By getting the basics right and offering a tailored experience that rewards and drives our people to gain breadth of experience and depth of expertise, we will achieve a brilliant Civil Service.
+By getting the basics right and offering a tailored experience that rewards and drives our people to gain a breadth of experience and depth of expertise, we will achieve a brilliant Civil Service.